sainimu78/CMakeProjectFramework/README.md

 A cmake project framework based on HFS local storage

-## Basic Workflow
+## Workflow

-- Place the dependency and related files in the directory path, such as `F:\sainimu78_Storage`
-- Open the HFS application downloaded it from https://www.rejetto.com/hfs/
-  - The old version .e.g. `Build 299` is easier to use
-- Add this Git repository as a submodule to the `ThirdParty/CMakeProjectFramework` directory in the root directory of the main Git repository
+1. Add this Git repository as a submodule to the `ThirdParty/CMakeProjectFramework` directory in the root directory of the main Git repository
    - Refer to `git@github.com:sainimu78/Wishing.git`, `Wishing\Doc\b备用资料\git_submodule_接入\README.md`
-- Implement the cmake scripts of the project
+2. Implement the cmake scripts of the project
    - Refer to `git@github.com:sainimu78/Niflect.git`, `Niflect\Project\Niflect\CMakeLists.txt`
-- Generate, Build, Install, Release by using the platform specific scripts in `PlatformSpecificScript`
+3. Generate, Build, Install, Release by using the platform specific scripts in `PlatformSpecificScript`
    - Refer to `git@github.com:sainimu78/Niflect.git`, `Niflect\Build\Niflect\Windows\Build.bat`

+### Local Storage Setup

+1. Place dependencies in a local directory path, such as `F:\sainimu78_Storage`
+2. Open the HFS application downloaded it from https://www.rejetto.com/hfs/
+  - The old version .e.g. `Build 299` is easier to use

+### Cloud Storage Setup

+The storage must provide the ability of directly downloading via http link

+1. Upload dependencies to a cloud storage
+2. Acquire the access http links of the dependencies

-### Development Usage
+## Development Usage

 Once having implemented the the cmake scripts of the project, the simplest development usage is going to be running these platform specific scripts